raphamorim/rio/docs/docs/config/fonts.md

 ## Emojis

-You can also specify which emoji font you would like to use, by default will be loaded a built-in Noto Emoji.
+You can also specify which emoji font you would like to use, by default will be loaded a built-in Twemoji color by Mozilla.

 In case you would like to change: